aristoteleo/dynast-release/docs/pipeline_usage.rst

 ''''''''''''''
 Sometimes, grouping read counts across cells may provide better estimation results, especially in the case of droplet-based methods, which result in fewer reads per cell and gene compared to plate-based methods.
 The :code:`--groups` argument can be used to provide a CSV of two columns: the first containing the cell barcodes and the second containing group names that each cell belongs to.
 Estimation is then performed on a per-group basis by combining the read counts across all cells in each group.
 This strategy may be applied across different samples, simply by specifying multiple input directories.
 In this case, the number of group CSVs specified with :code:`--groups` must match the number of input directories.
 For example, when providing two input directories :code:`./input1` and :code:`./input2`, with the intention of grouping cells across these two samples, two group CSVs, :code:`groups1.csv` and :code:`groups2.csv` must be provided where the former are groups for barcodes in the first sample, and the latter are groups for barcodes in the second sample.
 The group names may be shared across samples.
 The output AnnData will still contain reads per cell.

-Cell groupings provided this way may be ignored for estimation of the fraction of labeled RNA (see :ref:`bayesian_inference`) by providing the :code:`--ignore-groups-for-pi` flag.
-This flag may be used only in conjunction with :code:`--groups`, and when it is provided, estimation of the fraction of labeled RNA is performed per cell, while estimation of background and induced mutation rates are still done per group.
+Cell groupings provided this way may be ignored for estimation of the fraction of labeled RNA when :code:`--method pi_g` or the detection rate when :code:`--method alpha` (see :ref:`bayesian_inference`) by providing the :code:`--ignore-groups-for-est` flag.
+This flag may be used only in conjunction with :code:`--groups`, and when it is provided, final estimation is performed per cell, while estimation of background and induced mutation rates are still done per group.

 Downsampling
 ''''''''''''